thinessGit/learnPy/Introduction/PythonHistory.md

 # Python History
 * Python was conceived in the late 1980s by Guido van Rossum at Centrum Wiskunde & Informatica (CWI) in the Netherlands   as a successor to ABC programming language
-*
+* Origin of Name : As Van Rossum was creating Python, he was reading the script of a popular BBC comedy series called “Monty Python’s Flying Circus”.
+So he decided on the name Python for his new language because it was unique and mysterious

+# Version 1: Python 1.0
+In January 1994, the first version of Python 1.0 was released.
+This version 1 includes the major new features like the functional programming tools filter, reduce, map, and lambda etc.
+# Version 2: Python 2.0
+After Six and a half years later, Python 2.0 was introduced in October 2000.
+In this release, a full garbage collector, list comprehensions were included, and it also supports Unicode.
+# Version 3: Python 3.0
+Python then after 8 years, the next major release was made.
+This release was Python 3.0 also known as”Py3K” or “Python 3000”.

 # Python Version

+Python version check command
+> python --version

 |Python Version|Released Date|
 |--------------|-------------|